 I’m 6.4ft or 1.95m and this bike is too small for me.
-I’m used riding on smaller bikes because I started riding on my father’s road bike and he was shorter than me.
-Just I had to use another seatpost on that bike I also needed a longer one on this one.
+I’m used to riding on smaller bikes because I started riding on my father’s road bike and he was shorter than me.
+I had to use another seatpost on that bike.
+I also needed a longer one on this one.
 I went for a cheap Ergotec one.
 It does the job.

 With small velcro strips I lead a Belkin Duratek USB cable from this mount to the rear bag underneath the top tube.
 This way I’m able to power my iPhone with a small 3000mAh Fresh ‘n Rebel powerbank and not have to worry about the battery running out.
 For my iPhone X it’s good for a single charge.

 The first bike where I set out to do as much myself as I could.
 I learned a great deal getting all the repairs done.
 And the bike has served me well since then.
 Knowing how to service bottom brackets, changing cassettes and chains, tightening headsets and doing it with specialty tools.
 And it was also the bike which made me make the mistakes you need to learn using spray cans.